Probability distribution function of crossover frequency of operational amplifiers: Experiment with closed-loop circuit for determination of

 The average cutoff frequency $\overline{f_0}=97.73$~MHz and its standard deviation $\sigma_f=\langle (f_\mathrm{i}-\overline{f})^2 \rangle=1.62$~MHz and $\sigma_f/\overline{f}=1.66\%$.
-Finally to add some words for the actual measurement with the lock-in amplifier.
-The Anfatec USB~Lockin~250 features a sweep frequency, which allows us to change the frequency of the reference signal and to measure its amplification by the non-inverting amplifier as a function of the frequency.
-In this way, we actually perform the same measurement as the first one with the generator and the oscilloscope (shown in Fig.~\ref{data}) but with 512 points divided in a frequency range 10-100~kHz.
-For each single amplifier we perform the described in Fig.~\ref{data} linear regression with 512 points and obtain its crossover frequency $f_\mathrm{i}$.
+Finally to add some words for the actual measurement with the Lock--In amplifier.
+The Anfatec USB~Lock--In~250 features a sweep frequency, which allows us to change the frequency of the reference signal and to measure its amplification by the non-inverting amplifier as a function of the frequency.
+In this way, we actually perform the same measurements as in Ref.~\cite{AIP} (the ones with the generator and the oscilloscope) but with 512 points divided in a frequency range 10-100~kHz.
+For each single amplifier we perform the described in Ref.~\cite{AIP} linear regression with 512 points and obtain its crossover frequency $f_\mathrm{i}$ as is shown in Fig.~\ref{linear}.
 The lowest correlation coefficient of all $N=400$ linear regressions is 0.99935, which is an order of magnitude lower than all the rest larger than 0.9999.
+Let us give some details of the experimental data processing.
+After every frequency sweep of the USB lock-in we obtain the linear dependence represented in Fig.~\ref{linear}.
+The linear regression gives the slope which determines the crossover frequency $f_0$ for every operational amplifier.
+If necessary, the measurement can be repeated.
+After that $f_0$ for all operational amplifiers are ordered by its value $f_0^{(1)}\le f_0^{(2)}\le f_0^{(3)} \dots \le f_0^{(i)} \dots \le f_0^{(N)}$ and in such a way we obtain the abscissas of Fig.~\ref{kolmogorov}.
+The ordinates are sequential numbers divided by total number which are $\le 1$.
+The derivative of the cumulative distribution function represented in Fig.~\ref{kolmogorov} gives the differential distribution function, and the Kolmogorov criterion gives that for the studied series of ADA4898-2 the distribution is Gaussian.
+We have also to point out that device variation and errors of measurement are irrelevant for the problem we study.
+The variations of the $f_0$ are of order of 1\%, but the lock-in measures voltages with 4 digit accuracy and measurements are reproducible.
+The frequency is fixed even with higher accuracy and in such a way the determined variation of $f_0$ for the studied operational amplifier ADA4898-2 is a reproducible final result.